 Cichorium intybus(Chicory 'Blue') Herb in 1 Litre Pot

-Common chicory, Cichorium intybus, is a bushy perennial herbaceous plant with blue, lavender, or occasionally white flowers.
-Growing wild as a plant on roadsides, Chicory has numerous uses when grown commercially.
-Blue Chicory has a fabulous deep blue flower, and is a wonderful plant in its own right.
+Common chicory, Cichorium intybus, is a bushy perennial herbaceous plant with white flowers.
+Growing wild as a plant on roadsides in its native Europe, and in North America and Australia, where it has become naturalized, Chicory has numerous uses when grown commercially.

 Various varieties are cultivated for salad leaves, chicons (blanched buds), or for roots (var. sativum), which are baked, ground, and used as a coffee substitute and additive.
 It is also grown as a crop for livestock.